BerisDizdar/City_Weather_Comparison/README.md

 Step 1: Install the latest Python3 in MacOS.

-Step 2: Check if pip3 and python3 are correctly installed. python3 --version pip3 --version
+Step 2: Check if pip3 and Python3 are correctly installed. python3 --version pip3 --version

 Step 3: Upgrade your pip to avoid errors during installation. pip3 install --upgrade pip

 Step 4: Enter the following command to install Jupyter Notebook using pip3. pip3 install jupyter

-Step 5: Enter the command jupyter notebook in your terminal to start up Jupyter Notebook.
+Step 5: Enter the command Jupyter Notebook in your terminal to start up Jupyter Notebook.

 ### Alternate Method
 Jupyter notebook can be downloaded and used via Visual Studio Code extension.